Primary

 Stand close enough that the barbell arc keeps you upright throughout the movement.
 Too far away and you will fight forward lean.
 The landmine essentially teaches you the front squat pattern without the wrist and shoulder demands.

-Want Landmine Squat in your program?
+See where Landmine Squat fits in your weekly plan

 Set up a barbell in a landmine attachment.